-Unfortunately, there are people who try to take advantage of those on the job market.
-The Madison area has amazing opportunities, but you will want to be sure to keep an eye out for those who are not serving your best interest.
+Unfortunately, there are people who try to take advantage of others in the job market.
+The Madison area has amazing opportunities, but be sure to keep an eye out for job scams and offers that may not have your best interest in mind.

 Fraudulent Job Communications